labxscut/ksak/README.md

 ![image](images/0.png)

 <center>Fig. 1. (a) The computation framework of <i>Ksak</i>; (b) Accuracy benchmark results; (c) Efficiency benchmark results; (d) An example phylogeny tree output of <i>Ksak</i>.</center>

 ***
+## Software Install

+### Where can I try this software?

+- You need to clone or download this project, then locate to <b>bin/Release</b>.
+After clicking <b>Ksak.exe</b> then you'll see the program immediately.

+### Where can I get test data?

+- We provided some example data in the directory <b>data</b>, you can get the sequence data in <b>sequences</b> or outgroup data in <u>outgroup</u>.
+You can also use your own sequences data.

+### How to use <b>Ksak.exe</b> analysis the given example data?

+- Click to run Ksak.exe in [bin/Release];
+- Click "Add" button in "Input" group, then pick the sequences in [data/sequences] (Hold "Shift" key to multi-select);
+- Click menu "Inputs/Add Outgroup", then pick the sequences in [data/outgroup];
+- Check "Eu" (or some others if you like) in "Run Parameters" group, and modify "K - mer length" and "Markov Background Order" (or not), then click "Run" button.
+- The tree result will appeared in "Output" group.

+***
 ## Manual (Windows)